laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/intro-to-the-team-git-workflow.md

 ---
-track: "Second Language"
+track: "REact Fundamentals"
 title: "Intro To The Team Git Workflow"
-week: 22
+week: 15
-day: 3
+day: 1
 type: "lecture"
 ---
 # Intro To The Team Git Workflow